 But then, at what pace should you start hiking in retirement?
 The best thing to do, if you’ve never really walked in your active life, starts with half-day hikes.
 For this, I advise you to find the guide corresponding to your department, region, or your natural region so that you can try some easy hikes near you.
 These hikes are between 5 km and 25 km long, which allows you to choose the one you like the most and to do it at your own pace.

-There is no ideal age to discover the joys of walking.
+There is no ideal age to discover the joys of hiking in nature.
 Baby or retiree, everyone can set off to explore the hiking trails.
 On the other hand, there is one for each type of hike and each level of difficulty.

-Then, around 3 or 4 years old, their irresistible desire to frolic will allow them to accompany you for a few hours.
-The loops of 1 kilometer or 2 will be within their reach, allowing you to go around small ponds or discover the first forest paths.
+• Then, around 3 or 4 years old, their irresistible desire to frolic will allow them to accompany you for a few hours.
+The loops of 1 kilometer or 2 will be within their reach, allowing them to go around small ponds or discover the first forest paths.

-For those who wonder from what age is a child able to discover his first long hike, the answer is simple: in adolescence.
-Each teenager is different, it’s up to you to know when he becomes able to leave for 3 days or more by your side.
+• For those wondering at what age a child can embark on their first long hike, the answer is simple: during adolescence.
+Each teenager is unique, and it’s up to you to gauge when they are ready to venture out for three days or more by your side.

 See Also…